fitramela/Medital/README.md

 - [v] The application handles invalid or empty search inputs gracefully, providing appropriate feedback to the user.

 ### 2.2 Weather Data Display:
-- [ ] Upon a successful search, the application retrieves weather data from the OpenWeather API for the specified location.
+- [V] Upon a successful search, the application retrieves weather data from the OpenWeather API for the specified location.
 - The displayed weather information includes:
-  - [ ] Current temperature (in Celsius and Fahrenheit)
+  - [V] Current temperature (in Celsius and Fahrenheit)
-  - [ ] Weather condition (e.g., Sunny, Cloudy, Rainy)
+  - [V] Weather condition (e.g., Sunny, Cloudy, Rainy)
-  - [ ] Humidity
+  - [V] Humidity
-  - [ ] Wind speed
+  - [V] Wind speed
-  - [ ] An icon representing the weather condition
+  - [V] An icon representing the weather condition
-- [ ] The data is presented in a clear, visually appealing format, using cards, tables, or other UI elements.
+- [V] The data is presented in a clear, visually appealing format, using cards, tables, or other UI elements.

 ### 2.3 Error Handling:
-- [ ] The application gracefully handles errors that may occur during the API call (e.g., invalid API key, location not found).
+- [V] The application gracefully handles errors that may occur during the API call (e.g., invalid API key, location not found).
-- [ ] Error messages are informative and user-friendly.
+- [V] Error messages are informative and user-friendly.

 ## API Integration
-- [ ] The application utilizes the OpenWeather API to retrieve weather data.
+- [v] The application utilizes the OpenWeather API to retrieve weather data.
-- [ ] An API key is required (obtainable from OpenWeather).
+- [V] An API key is required (obtainable from OpenWeather).
-- [ ] API calls are made using appropriate HTTP methods (e.g., GET).
+- [v] API calls are made using appropriate HTTP methods (e.g., GET).
-- [ ] The application handles different response codes from the API and displays appropriate messages to the user.
+- [v] The application handles different response codes from the API and displays appropriate messages to the user.

 ## Creative Design Elements
-- [ ] The application features creative and appealing design elements.
+- [v] The application features creative and appealing design elements.

 ## Technical Requirements
-- [ ] The application is developed using React as the front-end framework.
+- [v] The application is developed using React as the front-end framework.
-- [ ] The code is well-structured, documented, and easy to maintain.
+- [v] The code is well-structured, documented, and easy to maintain.

 ## Testing
-- [ ] Thorough testing is conducted to ensure the application functions correctly and handles different scenarios (valid/invalid inputs, API errors, etc.).
+- [v] Thorough testing is conducted to ensure the application functions correctly and handles different scenarios (valid/invalid inputs, API errors, etc.).

 ## Development Environment Setup and Running the Application

 ### 7.1 Zero-Environment Approach
-- [ ] The application is runnable without requiring users to have a pre-configured development environment.
+- [v] The application is runnable without requiring users to have a pre-configured development environment.
 - Clear and step-by-step instructions are provided for setting up the necessary environment from a completely clean slate, including:
-  - [ ] Installing Node.js and npm (or yarn)
+  - [v] Installing Node.js and npm (or yarn)
-  - [ ] Installing project-specific dependencies using a package manager (npm or yarn)
+  - [v] Installing project-specific dependencies using a package manager (npm or yarn)
-  - [ ] Instructions on running a development server (if applicable)
+  - [v] Instructions on running a development server (if applicable)

 ### 7.2 Detailed Setup Instructions
-- [ ] A dedicated section outlines the entire process, from installing basic tools to running the application locally.
+- [v] A dedicated section outlines the entire process, from installing basic tools to running the application locally.
-- [ ] Instructions are broken down into small, manageable steps with clear explanations.
+- [v] Instructions are broken down into small, manageable steps with clear explanations.
-- [ ] Screenshots or screen recordings are included to aid visual learners.
+- [v] Screenshots or screen recordings are included to aid visual learners.
-- [ ] Instructions consider different operating systems (Windows, macOS, Linux) and provide platform-specific details.
+- [v] Instructions consider different operating systems (Windows, macOS, Linux) and provide platform-specific details.

 ### 7.3 Example Setup Instructions
 1. **Install Node.js and npm**: Download and install Node.js from the official website [https://nodejs.org/](https://nodejs.org/).
 This will also install npm.